 There is no shortage of options within this category – with SWIFT and SEPA (Single European Payment Area) among the best known.

-While today’s bank and payment transfers are technically wireless sharing of data, this does not mean that funds go from point A to point B without a fixed route.
+While today’s bank accounts and payment transfers / credit transfers are technically wireless sharing of data, this does not mean that funds go from point A to point B without a fixed route.

-Banks and financial institutions, both at home and abroad, are connected by different rails – all of which handle different types of payments, as well as their own advantages and challenges.
+Banks and financial institutions, both at home and abroad, are connected by different rails – all of which handle different payment method types, as well as their own advantages and challenges.

 Navigating the challenges of cross-border payments, significant challenges persist in the cross-border payments ecosystem, despite their importance in driving financial inclusion and business expansion.

-Depending on the nature of the two parties involved in a transfer – taking into consideration factors such as the total value of the transaction, geography and the type of business/institutions involved – different payment rails can be more or less suitable for different transactions.
+Depending on the nature of the two parties involved in a transfer – taking into consideration factors such as the total value of the transaction fees, geography and the type of business/institutions involved – different payment rails can be more or less suitable for different transactions.